 Right now I have the Sony Wega 36" model KV36-FS10.
 I mainly watch DVDs on this tv which is about 80% of the viewing and the remainder is watching sports, racing and football.
 I think for my room size a 42" or a 46" would be prefect.
 Anything larger maybe to big.
 My room size is 16x14.
 I want one that is HD ready as my cable company is offering some HD programming.
 I was looking at the Mitsubishi 42" model WT-42311 and the Toshiba 42" model 42H82 for rear view projection and for direct view i was looking at the Sony 36" KV-36HS510.
 I have always heard about burn in on the rvp tv's, is that a big issue?
 Thanks

 buy a front projector! unless your buying a tube unit you will be disappointed if you buy it then see a front projector afterwards. for the money it cant be beat.
 I goto the stores now and laugh at RPTV's and glad i never bought one. sure there are lighting issues with FP'n but its the same with a rptv. you have to be in the sweet spot with RPTV and the reflection is horrible. on FP everyone is gonna see the same pic no matter where you sit. its amazing! also you will get double the screen than you would with RPTV and spen less if you choose. for the same price you can get yourself a nice unit. id go with DLP if rainbows arent a problem for you. darks are nice and colors are great.

 I'm in a little of the same situation as David.
 I would like to spend around $1600ish or so on a widescreen TV.
 Mine would be for an apartment and be 80% of the time be used for watching DVDs.
 A front projector for me is out of the question because i will be in an apartment and just won't have the room.
 I've looked at the CRT Sony's but would like to get something bigger than 36" for size.
 I've read a lot and eyed up the Sony kp46wt500 and have heard a lot of good things about it.
 But my biggest worry is how the picture would look to others not perfectly in the 'sweet spot' for the RPTV.
 I love to have friends over to watch movies, but this is a concern...
 Also it'll be a couple months before I can make this purchase, so maybe I should just wait and see what's available then.... ~Jason

+Jay, Although Sony has a great reputation for direct views, their record on HD-RPTV's is not so good.
+They have improved in reliability and pic quality, but still not up to par with Mits, Toshiba, Pioneer etc. Plus, they are more expensive per diagonal inch than the above.
 The horizontal viewing angle on the newer HDTV's is almost that of a direct view.
 Vertically, you have a small angle and the picture degrades considerably if you are not at eye level, but horizontally they have come a long way.
 The best thing to do is to go to the store and check them out.
 View at the extreme angles your guests would be seated and see if the picture is acceptable.
 I think you'll be surprised at the results and I know you'll like the picture size and quality.

 David, I just purchased the SOny 46" RPTV on Man's recommendation a couple of weeks ago and I am very happy with it.
 It's my first RPTV.
 Picture quality is excellent for dvd's and ditigal cable channels.
 The analog channels on cable are a little grainy but I think they are like that no matter what brand of RPTV you have because it's an analog signal and not a digital one.
 I would agree there is a "sweet spot" for the best viewing but even from the other angles the picture is real good.
 Still waiting for the HDTV box from cable, need one with the DVR feature for the kids.